datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 If found, the target version of your upgrade should be a version with a fix for CSCwb91766.
 Otherwise, the other option is to change the routing design of the affected fabric.

+### FC/FCOE support for -EX switches

+Due to defect [CSCwm92166][31], ACI switches with model names ending in -EX no longer support FC/FCOE configurations after upgrading to releases 6.0(7e) or 6.1(1f), and fault F4511 is raised.

+For a complete list of devices supported for FC/FCOE, refer to the [Cisco APIC Layer 2 Networking Configuration Guide, Release 6.1(x)][32].

+The script checks if your upgrade is susceptible to this defect from both version and configuration perspectives.
+If the defect is found, avoid upgrading to the affected release or ensure your upgrade includes a version that addresses the CSCwm92166 fix.

 [0]: https://github.com/datacenter/ACI-Pre-Upgrade-Validation-Script
 [1]: https://www.cisco.com/c/dam/en/us/td/docs/Website/datacenter/apicmatrix/index.html